rouge-ruby/rouge/docs/LexerDevelopment.md

 end
 ```

 This way, users of Rouge who are not using your language will not have to load the keyword sets.

-These keywords can then be used with the special `#keywords` api:
+Here is a full description of the `#keywords` method and how it is used:

 ```rb
 state :my_cool_state do